diagrammatics/almanac/README.md

 ## problem/note from the editor

 I love airtable and sheets.
 The customizability and feature set are endless bounties of (band pass filtered) "end-user programming".
 What I dislike is they are incredibly complex pieces of software and extremely opaque as to their internal function.
-This is a (very) simple proof of concept around whether or not it may be able to replace some of those system with very small simple, portable, webapps.
+This is a (very) simple proof of concept around whether or not I may be able to replace some of those systems with very small simple, portable, webapps.
 I apologize in advance for the use of a browser to enable this software.

 ## overview
 Almanac is an experiment in simplicity: a task manager that lives entirely within a single HTML file.
 It can be used offline, modified, and shared with ease.
 The project draws inspiration from Cristóbal Sciutto Rodríguez's exploratory approach to note-taking (see [cristobal.space/note](https://cristobal.space/note)) and Kartik Agaram's thoughts on keeping individual apps simple to encourage forks and remixes ([akkartik.name/freewheeling-apps](https://akkartik.name/freewheeling-apps)).
 The aim here is to explore how we may be able to mobilize under the ethos that simpler can often be better, and that large apps may be less empowering than small ones.